AdobeDocs/experience-manager-cloud-service.en/help/operations/query-and-indexing-best-practices.md

 With this log snippet you can determine:

 * The query itself: `//*`
-* The java code which executed this query: `com.adobe.granite.queries.impl.explain.query.ExplainQueryServlet::getHeuristics` to help identify the creator of the query.
+* The Java code which executed this query: `com.adobe.granite.queries.impl.explain.query.ExplainQueryServlet::getHeuristics` to help identify the creator of the query.

-With this information it is possible to optimize this query using the methods described in the [Optimizing Queries](#optimizing-queries) section of this document.
+With this information, it is possible to optimize this query using the methods described in the [Optimizing Queries](#optimizing-queries) section of this document.